 Inspect the seal components for wear, scoring, grooves, and other damage that might cause leakage.
 Clean and polish the seal spacer sleeve, or replace it if there are nicks or cuts on either end.
 If any components are worn, replace the complete seal; never mix old and new seal parts.

 If a replacement seal is being used, remove it from the container and inspect the precision finished faces to ensure that they are free of any foreign matter.

-To ease installation of the seal, lubricate the bellows and the outside of the stationary seat with water or a very small amount of light lubricating oil, and apply a drop of light lubricating oil on the finished faces, never use grease.
-Assemble the seal as follows (see Figure 3).
+To ease installation of the seal, lubricate the packing rings and spacer sleeve with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
+Assemble the seal as follows, (see Figure 4).

-Figure 3.
-Seal Assembly
+Figure 4.
+GS1250 Seal Assembly